Return to Search Results

-San Mateo County History Museum
+San Mateo County History Museum 2200 Broadway • Redwood City • California 94063

-if you would mention that you found San Mateo County History Museum on the Here Comes The Guide website.
+We'd love it if you would mention that you found San Mateo County History Museum on the Here Comes The Guide website.

-Why We Like This Place
+Why You'll Love This Place

 Domes are wondrous things, and there’s no end to our fascination with them.
 Fortunately, you don’t have to go to Rome (St. Peter’s), Washington, DC (the Capitol) or Istanbul (the Hagia Sophia) to get a great dome fix—or even to get married beneath one.
 Just take the much shorter trip to Redwood City, where the San Mateo County History Museum has preserved one of the Bay Area’s most remarkable domes.